-STEP 2: DIAGNOSIS: SUB-SECTOR ANALYSIS AND SUB-SECTOR STRATEGY DEVELOPMENT
+STEP 2: DIAGNOSIS: SUB-SECTOR ANALYSIS AND STRATEGY DEVELOPMENT

-Objective of Step 2: The diagnosis step of the project life cycle aims to conduct research and analysis of the market system around selected sub-sectors and gain a comprehensive, nuanced and gendered understanding of the system's elements allowing the development a strategy for each sub-sector including potential interventions.
+The diagnosis step of the project life cycle aims to conduct research and analysis of the market system around selected sub-sectors and gain a comprehensive, nuanced and gendered understanding of the system's elements allowing the development a strategy for each sub-sector including potential interventions.
 During this step, by using a gender lens throughout, gender can be mainstreamed into research, analysis and strategy setting.
-As AIP-PRISMA had completed most of its sub-sector analyses and strategies prior to gender mainstreaming, alternative approaches to gendering interventions had to be devised (see below).
+As AIP-Rural had completed most of its sub-sector analyses and strategies prior to gender mainstreaming, alternative approaches to gendering interventions had to be devised (see below).